 I am so glad that the focus on open-ended toys is returning!

-But we are now intentionally finding open-ended toys for our boy because we want him to be exposed to toys that inspire creativity and spark imagination.
+But like most parents, we are now intentionally finding open-ended toys for our boy because we want him to be exposed to toys that inspire creativity and spark imagination.
 We want less mindless button-pressing toys and more toys that require building, making stuff up, putting things together, taking things apart, and creating.

 So here is my list of the bestopen ended toys for 2-3 year old toddlers.
 These are all toys that we own or are on our wish list for holidays and our son's 3rd birthday.

 For example, this train set has kept our son busy for hours, giving us so much free time as parents.
 He is also very entertained by his farm animals, and I can see how his pretend play is developing as he grows.
 He no longer just moos and oinks when playing with them, but is getting more creative with his play all the time, making up little stories as much as he can.

 So here are the open ended toys I would recommend for any parent who is looking to keep their toddlers busy with educational play:

 This is my favorite out of all of my son's toys.
 It's fun for both toddlers and adults, and it's so easy to stick together magnetic tiles that little hands can do it even before they turn two.

 There is so much you can make with these - our son asks me to build him a "rocket ship" almost every day, and he is starting to figure out how to build small cubes and make patterns.
 I can see him playing with this for years as he grows.